-Also, a knight’s game that has been played in the city of Sinj since the 18th century is a valuable Croatian traditional treasure, which is under UNESCO protection.
+When it comes to the town of Sinj, a knight’s game has been played there since the 18th century.
+Therefore, it is a valuable Croatian traditional treasure, protected by UNESCO.

-Another interesting game that likewise attracts a lot of attention is children’s Alka, performed without a horse, as well as ‘Nijemo Kolo’.
+Another very interesting game that attracts a lot of attention is children’s ‘alka’ performed without a horse.